stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 honeycombings of the land and the titan mountains, might conceal.
-We wondered, too, whether the trace of mountain-top smoke at first suspected by poor Lake, as well as the odd haze we had ourselves perceived around the rampart-crowned peak, might not be caused by the tortuous-channelled rising of some such vapour from the unfathomed regions of earth&rsquo;s core.
+We wondered, too, whether the trace of mountain-top smoke at first suspected by poor Lake, as well as the odd haze we had ourselves perceived around the rampart-crowned peak, might not be caused by the tortuous-channelled rising of some such vapour from the unfathomed regions of earth's core.

-  Entering the tunnel, we saw that its outline was&mdash;at least at the start&mdash;about fifteen feet each way; sides, floor, and arched roof composed of the usual megalithic masonry.
+  Entering the tunnel, we saw that its outline was--at least at the start--about fifteen feet each way; sides, floor, and arched roof composed of the usual megalithic masonry.
 The sides were sparsely decorated with cartouches of conventional designs in a late, decadent style; and all the construction and carving were marvellously well preserved.
 The floor was